daybydata/crowdsale_smart_contract/README.md

 # crowdsale_smart_contract
 A project to create a fungible token that is ERC-20 compliant and a crowdsale smart contract from the OpenZeppelin Solidity library.

+### Some important factors to consider when developing a crowdsale include:

+* Price and rate configuration of tokens.
+* Whether tokens will be offered at a fixed price.
+* Whether to cap, or limit, the total number of tokens released.
+* Whether to cap the total number of tokens a single individual can buy.
+* How to send tokens to crowdsale investors.
+* Timeframe—i.e., when the crowdsale will start and when it will end.
+* Whether the funds raised by selling tokens will be distributed during the crowdsale or after it.
+* Whether there will be a refund policy if the project’s ultimate goal is not successfully reached.